CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_06_Upgrade_and_migrate_Windows Server.md

 ## Exercise 1: Deploying AD DS domain controllers in Azure

+In this exercise, you will learn how to deploy Active Directory Domain Services (AD DS) domain controllers in Azure.
+The tasks cover the creation of a domain controller using an Azure Resource Manager (ARM) template, the setup of Azure Bastion for secure access to your VMs, and the manual deployment of a second domain controller VM to expand your AD environment.
+This exercise focuses on understanding the key configurations required for AD DS in Azure, such as virtual networks, availability sets, and DNS configurations.

 ### Task 1: Deploy a domain controller by using an Azure Resource Manager (ARM) template

+In this task, you will deploy a domain controller using an ARM template.
+You will edit the template to adjust settings such as OS version, disk caching, and network configuration.
+You will also deploy the VM in an availability set and validate the deployment.

 1. Connect to **SEA-SVR2**, and then, if needed, sign in as **CONTOSO\\Administrator** with the password **Pa55w.rd**.